 Brief MCP Setup Guide

-How to connect Brief to Cursor, Claude, Windsurf, and other AI coding assistants via MCP.
-Step-by-step setup guide with OAuth and API key options.
+How to connect Brief to Cursor, Claude Code, VS Code, Claude Desktop, Codex, and other AI coding assistants via MCP.
+OAuth-first, host-native setup — no API keys, no mcp-remote wrapper.

 Why Connect Brief to Your AI Coding Assistant?